PoC-dev/as400-sfltemplates/readme.md

 The help facility basically shows fragments of help panel group objects associated with either a rectangular screen position, or with "objects" on a given screen.
 See below for details.

-A very negative example of not helpful online help is Microsoft Windows NT 4.
-Often, help for a dialog with several fields to fill out provides a terse description about the function a dialog serves, with no or just terse further explanation about the fields and which kind of data is expected there, lest how to derive the expected data.

 In general, IBM online help on the AS/400 often shines by
 - providing extensive details about the meaning of each field and what type of data is expected,
-- some safe default to assume if it's still unclear what data to provide.
+- safe defaults to use if it's still unclear what data to provide.

-I suggest to see these as base requirements for your own help facilities to introduce a professional touch to your applications.
+I suggest to see these as base requirements for your own help facilities, to introduce a professional touch to your applications.

 ##### The driver program
 This one references the PF, possibly the LF (in case of Load-Paged), the DSPF, and basically handles moving of data between the database and the screen in both directions.